HenryCowan/EMG-Gaming/Server_end/Server Pong GUI-all together/README.md

  either directly send from rpi end, or using the emg-read-in-local in the child path reading in local emg dat and send in 1000hz (RTEP\Server_end\Server Pong GUI-all together\0408-emg-read-in-local)

 ## To play with it on pc without compiling qt for android (qt creator is required)
+1. download all the files in Server Pong GUI-all together\ and 0408-emg-read-in-local\, especially the emg dat files
-1. change all ip address to "127.0.0.1" in the RTEP\Server_end\Server Pong GUI-all together\mainwindow.cpp and RTEP\Server_end\Server Pong GUI-all together\0408-emg-read-in-local\window.cpp
+2. change all ip address to "127.0.0.1" in the "Server Pong GUI-all together\mainwindow.cpp" and "Server Pong GUI-all together\0408-emg-read-in-local\window.cpp"; adapt emg dat file path in "Server Pong GUI-all together\0408-emg-read-in-local\GPIOlis.cpp" to current path
-2. Open the gui and the emg-read-in both in qt creator
+3. Open the gui and the emg-read-in both in qt creator
-3. first run the gui, then run the emg-read-in
+4. first run the gui, then run the emg-read-in